-My parents, and grandparents, had cardiovascular disease including stroke, high blood pressure, diabetes and heart attack.
+My parents, and grandparents, had cardiovascular disease including stroke, high blood pressure, diabetes, and heart attack.
 My biggest shock came when my mother suffered a stroke in 2007.
-Her best friend, Margaret, called Sister Bee and told her Mother “didn’t seem right” and wasn’t making sense on the phone.
-I stopped by on the way to work and took one look at her and knew she was suffering from a stroke.
+Her best friend, Margaret, called my sister and told her, “Your Mother doesn’t seem right” and wasn’t making sense on the phone.
+I stopped by Mother’s house on the way to work and took one look at her and knew she was suffering from a stroke.
 The entire side of her face was drooping and she had a blank look on her face.
 Still able to function we rushed her to the hospital where she stayed for about week.
 Fortunately, Mother was able to regain her abilities, but some damage was irreversible.
-She lost her ability to write clearly –oh, she had beautiful penmanship and loved to send letters and cards to friends, she became easily fatigued, swallowing food was a challenge sometimes, she found it difficult to find the right words when putting a sentence together — something referred to as “word salad” and could no longer drive her car safely.
+She lost her ability to write clearly –oh, she had beautiful penmanship and loved to send letters and cards to friends, she became easily fatigued, swallowing food was a challenge sometimes, she found it difficult to find the right words when putting a sentence together — something referred to as “word salad” and could no longer safely drive her car.
 It was a huge adjustment for her but she did it with a smile and positive attitude!
 Thankfully, our family made the adjustments needed and that’s when my parents came to live with us.

 High blood pressure affects one out of three adults over the age of 20.
 There is a reason it is referred to as “the silent killer” because most of the time there are no symptoms.
+What is hypertension?
+Here is an article to explain what it is with a helpful quiz to direct you for additional resources.
 A lot of times it’s considered a man’s disease so women don’t think they can be affected.
 Mother never liked to take medicine even after she came to live with me.
 In the beginning, when I’d hand her medication to her, I’d watch her try to put it into her tissue.
-I was always very respectful, but would point out she needed to take it.
+I was always very respectful but would point out she needed to take it.
 Reluctantly, she would.
-Another factor that caused her non-compliance was that she devoted all her time and strength to looking after Daddy and didn’t give herself the same attention.
+Another factor that caused her non-compliance was that she devoted all her time and strength to caring after Daddy and didn’t give herself the same attention.
 Caring for a loved one strains even the most resilient people.
 An excellent resource from the Mayo Clinic provides tips for caregivers.

 More women die from heart disease than from all forms of cancer.
 It’s not rocket science, but why do we try to make it more complicated?
 Our prescription is not complex — eat smart and exercise.
 There are some factors that are unpreventable, but we can all agree that diet and exercise are two things we do have control over.